Ray Caldwell: Playing career

 Caldwell did not return to the Yankees until the following March, more than a week into spring training.
-Caldwell's whereabouts during the intervening seven months, although much speculated on, were never revealed.
+His whereabouts during the intervening seven months, although much speculated on, were never revealed.
 Donovan and the Yankees owner, Til Huston, both of whom had strongly criticized Caldwell during his absence, decided to give him another chance, largely influenced by his apparent good condition.
 However, once again, his performances on the field were overshadowed somewhat by his actions off it.
-He finished the year 13–16 with a 2.86 ERA for yet another Yankees team that finished well short of .500.
+He finished the year 13–16 with a 2.86 earned run average for yet another Yankees team that finished well short of .500.
 During the course of the season he again served a team-imposed suspension for getting drunk and failing to report for duty.
 He was charged with grand larceny half-way through the season for allegedly stealing a ring, and was also taken to court by his wife, who sued for alimony after he abandoned her and their son.

 In 1918, Caldwell once again failed to complete a season with the Yankees.
 Injuries hampered him on the mound, but he still managed to compile a batting average of .291 during 151 at-bats.
-Prior to leaving the club, Caldwell went 9–8 with an ERA of 3.06.
+Prior to leaving the club, Caldwell went 9–8 with an earned run average of 3.06.
 Caldwell left the Yankees in mid-August to join a shipbuilding firm in order to avoid military service after being picked in the draft.
 Joining a shipbuilding company was attractive to Caldwell, as it was for others, because it offered him the chance of playing baseball for the company rather than actually working on the assembly line.
 Despite this, the Yankees had not given Caldwell permission to leave the club mid-season and it was decided that he should be traded.
 In the winter of that year Caldwell was traded to the Boston Red Sox in a deal that also saw Duffy Lewis and Ernie Shore go the other way.